marknelsonengineer-sp23/sre_lab4_memscan/CONTRIBUTE.md

     or comment and return `false`.
 These can be caught and tested by Boost tests.
     - Using this technique gives me a works/doesn't work test, but we loose fidelity in that we don't get a reason code or message.
-I'm willing to accept that as I'd like to focus on writing a tradational command-line progam in C.  Bare-bones tests will tell us if someting works or doesn't but not _why_.
+I'm willing to accept that as I'd like to focus on writing a traditional command-line program in C.  Bare-bones tests will tell us if something works or doesn't but not _why_.
-    - If TESTING is set, then you cam return `false` for testable errors.
+    - If TESTING is set, then you can return `false` for testable errors.
 - Use #FATAL_ERROR to print a message and `exit( EXIT_FAILURE )`.

 ````